 The FIM Group of Companies established in 2000 the FIM Service, the biggest warehouse complex, the first and the greatest logistic complex of A class in Ukraine, constructed under the Built-to-Suit scheme for the international logistics companies: Kuehne + Nagel and DSV (FransMaas).

-Our work is aimed at the cooperation with the reliable international companies.
+Our work is aimed at cooperation with reliable international companies.
 Besides some trivial lease losses, we had an opportunity to preserve our collaboration during tough economic times due to the steadiness of the major international companies.
 We improved and leveled up the FIM brand, having made it recognizable because of the fruitful cooperation with the world market leaders.

-The Ukrainian business community may be divided into two particular sectors: those who support the potential opportunities of the social conscious business and those who want to benefit from the shadow economy, adverse for a society.
+The Ukrainian business community may be divided into two particular sectors: those who support the potential opportunities of the socially conscious business and those who want to benefit from the shadow economy, adverse for a society.
 Having collaborated with both groups, I think such choice depends on the personality –by making a choice you define your future with special attention being paid to the ethics, perception of business as an integral part of your life.
 Both approaches have its strong and weak sides – but our future is determined by conscious, fair, and socially reliable business.
 I believe there are many smart people in the world – and it is also true when we speak about business.
 The collaboration with the big international companies became business wisdom for me, and readiness for cooperation promoted access to the new resources and financial tools.

 INTERNATIONAL BUSINESS AND FINANCIAL POLICY

 In 2006, FIM Center was opened at Liniina Street in Kyiv, as well as Trypillia hotel and restaurant complex.
 FIM Capital, an asset management company, was established the same year on the basis of forecasted growth of Ukraine’s financial market and the resulting demand for development of financial instruments.
-The key area of FIM Capital’s activity was management of investment funds’ assets on behalf of investors to increase their capital.
+The key area of FIM Capital’s activity was the management of investment funds’ assets on behalf of investors to increase their capital.
 The companies were brought together to form FIM Group.

 My forecast was correct: having achieved excellent performance indicators, the company made it to the top five companies in Ukraine’s commercial real estate industry in 2007.
 The same year, FIM Group received the Golden Stella award and a diploma of quality in the Investment and Property Development Group of Companies of the New Millennium nomination in the Golden Fortune international academic popularity and quality rating.
 And I as the FIM Group General Director was named the winner of the Person of the Year national program in the Manager of the Year nomination.